 This start-up aims to provide a cost-effective alternative to plastic food packaging with a biodegradable material made from food waste.
 It will use food waste from agriculture and retail to make PLA (polylactic acid) pellets for manufacturing.
 Founder John Sloan won a place on ECCI’s Greenhouse programme for early stage start-ups.

-Boxergy is a distributed energy management system, supported through ECCI’s Climate-KIC Accelerator.
+Boxergy is a distributed energy management system, supported through ECCI’s EIT Climate-KIC Accelerator.
 It aggregates capacity from local heat pumps to provide heat and hot water at lower costs.
 Successful entrepreneur and Boxergy creator, Jim Laidlaw, wants to make a difference by encouraging the adoption of renewable power generation.